 - Feed - The feed costs are estimated using corn,

-soybean meal, premix or supplement.
-The monthly corn value is
+soybean meal and premix.
+The monthly corn value is based on the

-based on the average of the daily Huron FOB Farm and the Western
+average of the daily Huron FOB Farm and the Western Ontario Feed

-Ontario Feed corn prices.
-The monthly soybean meal value is based
+corn prices.
+The monthly soybean meal value is based on the average

-on the average daily Hamilton soybean meal prices plus $20 per
+daily Hamilton soybean meal prices plus $20 per tonne for trucking

 - Breeding Herd Feed - This is a combination of gestation and lactation feed assuming 1,100 kilograms of feed per sow per year.
 A five month rolling average feed cost based on the time of the gestation and lactation feed is used to produce the market pig (5 to 9 months prior).